Unforgiven (2000): Storylines

 On the September 21 episode of SmackDown!, Steve Blackman defended the WWF Hardcore Championship against the WWF European Champion Al Snow.
 During the match, Funaki, Test, Perry Saturn and Crash Holly interfered and attacked Blackman to take advantage of the 24/7 rule.
 Blackman pinned Funaki to retain the title.
-This set up a title defense for Blackman against Funaki, Test, Saturn, Holly and Snow in a Hardcore Battle Royal for the Hardcore Championship at Unforgiven.
+This set up a title defense for Blackman against Funaki, Test, Saturn, Holly, and Snow in a Hardcore Battle Royal for the Hardcore Championship at Unforgiven.

 On the September 7 episode of SmackDown!, Stone Cold Steve Austin, who had been out of action for almost ten months since he got run over by a car at the previous year's Survivor Series in Detroit, appeared in an interview and announced that he would be returning at Unforgiven to find out who ran over him.

 Event

 Preliminary matches

-The first match on the card was an eight-man tag team match pitting Right to Censor (Steven Richards, Val Venis, Bull Buchanan, and The Goodfather) against the team of The Dudley Boyz (Bubba Ray Dudley and D-Von Dudley) and Acolytes Protection Agency (Faarooq and Bradshaw).
-Richards did not tag into the match but interfered in the match on several occasions.
-On one occasion, Dudley Boyz hit Venis with a Doomsday Device, which they called Dudleyville Device and attempted to pin Venis, but Goodfather interfered and broke up the pinfall attempt.
+The first match on the card was an eight-man tag team match pitting Right to Censor (Steven Richards, Val Venis, Bull Buchanan, and The Goodfather) against the team of The Dudley Boyz (Bubba Ray Dudley and D-Von Dudley), and Acolytes Protection Agency (Faarooq and Bradshaw).
+Richards did not tag into the match, but interfered in the match on several occasions.
+On one occasion, Dudley Boyz hit Venis with a Doomsday Device, which they called Dudleyville Device, and attempted to pin Venis, but Goodfather interfered and broke up the pinfall attempt.
 Richards interfered in the match and hit Bubba Ray with a Steven Kick, allowing Venis to pin Bubba Ray for the victory.
 However, after the match, the Dudley Boyz and Acolytes Protection Agency attacked Richards and slammed him through a table.

 The second match was a Strap match between Tazz and Jerry Lawler.
-The first person to pin his opponent, make his opponent tap out or touch all the four corners of the ring would be declared the winner.
-Lawler attacked Tazz and beat him on, executing a Piledriver on Tazz three times.
+The first person to pin his opponent, make his opponent tap out, or touch all four corners of the ring would be declared the winner.
+Lawler attacked Tazz and beat him up, executing a Piledriver on Tazz three times.
 Lawler dragged Tazz around the ring to touch the ring corners.
 He touched the three corners but as Lawler was about to touch the fourth corner, the referee was knocked out.
-Lawler began choking Tazz until Raven debuted in WWF and interfered in the match by hitting Lawler with his finisher, the Raven Effect.
+Lawler began choking Tazz until Raven debuted in the WWF and interfered in the match by hitting Lawler with his finisher, the Raven Effect.
 Tazz took advantage and applied the Tazzmission on Lawler.
 Lawler passed out to Tazz, giving Tazz the victory.
-After the match, Stone Cold Steve Austin returned to WWF after a ten-month absence.
+After the match, Stone Cold Steve Austin returned to the WWF after a ten-month absence.
 He was last seen at Survivor Series, where he was run down by a car.
-He entered the arena and began questioning everyone to check out that who was the culprit that ran him down.
+He entered the arena and began questioning everyone to check who the culprit was that had run him down.
 Interviewer Kevin Kelly tried to interview Austin but Austin tossed Kelly into the wall.